Diamondra21/News-article-clustering-and-chatbot-recommender/README.md

 A chatbot is a software application used to conduct an on-line chat conversation via text.
 The chatbot works with a neural network to identify the patterns of sentences given by the user as input and pick a random response related to that query.
 The possible answers of the chatbot are predefined in an intents file, wich makes the chatbot highly customizable.

 The chatbot will recommend articles to the user with the help of the k-means model created.
-The request related to article topic (text) of the user will be used as an entry point to be labelled by the k-means model.
-The recommended articles are 5 random articles among the most recents, that have a cluster label matching with the k-means model prediction.
+The request related to the user's article topic (text) will be used as an entry point to be labelled by the k-means model.
+The recommended articles are 5 random articles of the dataset among the most recents, which have a cluster label corresponding to the prediction of the k-means model.

 # Code and Resources Used